Peppebalzanoo/sumo-pgi-systems/README.md

 </p>

 ## Strategy 3
+Describe a dynamic information strategy that simulates scenarios in which advanced PGI Systems are used, capable of providing real-time information.
+Specifically, vehicle drivers have real-time information about both the location of parking facilities within their "search area" and their actual availability of free spaces.
+Such a scenario involves the installation of sensors and cameras to ensure the retrieval of high-quality information.
+Essentially, vehicles will be directed to the parking facility with the highest availability of free spaces at that specific moment in time, and not too far from their destination.

 This strategy utilizes PGI Systems that provide dynamic information.
 In other words, vehicle drivers will be directed to parking lots with the largest availability of free spaces within their "search area."

 Once the vehicle reaches its destination, the operation of the strategy is as follows: